Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/2022-05-24 Ned and deSci.md

 - 6: Experts
 - 9: Facillitators

-Experts inform the projects with the types of data they need to collect
+Experts inform the projects with the types of data they need to collect.

+Triad of science:
+- Physical
+- Earth
+- Life